 The title of this award was inspired by the American Indian code talkers who served during World Wars I and II.
 These brave individuals communicated vital and often life-saving messages in their native languages, or special codes based on those languages, to the battle lines.
 Similarly, genetic counselors serve on the front lines of genomic medicine, delivering complex — and also potentially life-saving — information to patients and their families.
 They are experts in conveying the intricate and often nuanced results of genetic testing.
 Their skills profoundly impact pivotal healthcare decisions.
 With the Code Talker Award, we honor the award’s namesakes, as well as all genetic counselors who communicate with compassion and care.

-Genome magazine wants you to share your story!
-We are now accepting essays for the 2018 Code Talker Award.
+Share your story!
+We are now accepting essays for the 2019 Code Talker Award.

 Tell us how your genetic counselor impacted your healthcare decision — or those of a loved one — and your genetic counselor might just win our Code Talker Award!

-The genetic counselors who are named as finalists, the essayists who nominated them, plus one guest each, will receive round-trip airfare and a two-night stay in Atlanta, Georgia, where they will be honored at a reception during the NSGC’s Annual Education Conference in November 2018.
-One of the three finalists will receive the 2018 Code Talker Award.
+The genetic counselors who are named as finalists, the essayists who nominated them, plus one guest each, will receive round-trip airfare and a two-night stay in Salt Lake City, Utah where they will be honored at a reception during the NSGC’s Annual Education Conference in November 2019.
+One of the three finalists will receive the 2019 Code Talker Award.